sabinabakh/sabinabakh/README.md

 I'm a Computational Engineering Student and an aspiring Software Developer.

 - 🌱 I’m currently learning Spring Boot
-- 🤝 You can find me on [LinkedIn](www.linkedin.com/in/sabina-bakhtiiarova)
 - ⚡ Fun fact: I love coffee, watching movies and reading comics

 ## My Skills